JanetYin/ttt/readme.md

 normalised, if they coincide (up to renaming of bound variables), they are equal.
 If they don't, they are not equal.

+## Equality and behaviour

+There are only 4 terms of type `Bool → Bool` if we only consider behaviour, but there are infinitely many up to equality.
+If two terms have different behaviour, can they be still equal?

 ## Natural numbers: `ℕ`

 Rules: